Classes for Grundisburgh Village Show - 15 July 2023

 HOME MADE PRESERVES

-60. One jar of strawberry jam.
+60. One jar of raspberry jam.

-61. One jar of soft fruit jam other than strawberry.
+61. One jar of mixed fruit jam.

-62. One jar of orange marmalade (not jelly).
+62. One jar of orange marmalade.

 63. One jar of lemon curd.